dhiway/cord/README.md

 If you would like to contribute, please fork the repository, follow the [contributions] guidelines, introduce your changes and submit a pull request.
 All pull requests are warmly welcome.

+### Before submitting the PR

+There are 3 tests which run as part of PR validation.

+* Build - `cargo build --release`

+* Clippy - `cargo clippy --all --no-deps --all-targets --features=runtime-benchmarks -- -D warnings`

+* Test - `cargo test --release  --locked --features=runtime-benchmarks --no-fail-fast --verbose --color always --all --all-targets`

+Note that each of these would take significant time to run, and hence, if you are working on a specific pallet, you can use `-p <pallet-name> --lib` instead of `--all`.
+That should be faster than normal full test locally.

 ## License

 The code in this repository is licensed under the terms of the [GPL 3.0 licensed](LICENSE-GPL3).